davepinch/pinchy.cc/content/topics/places/us-states/florida/florida.md

 title: "Florida"
 borders:
   - Alabama
+  - Georgia
+clockwise on the Gulf of Mexico: Cuba coastal state of:
   - Atlantic Ocean
-  - Georgia
   - Gulf of Mexico
-clockwise on the Gulf of Mexico: Cuba counterclockwise on the Gulf of Mexico: Alabama
+counterclockwise on the Gulf of Mexico: Alabama
 state:
   - Southeastern United States